School Age Child Care (Grade K & Up)

 For scheduled days off

-, a sign up sheet will be provided at your designated site.
+, a sign up sheet will be provided at the York JCC.
 Please sign up at least 1 week before to allow for appropriate staffing.
 NOTE: If you do not sign up, the JCC reserves the right to deny drop-in care due to staff constraints.

 When there is a full day off